TristanvanLeeuwen/InleidingSC2-CT/index.md

 In addition, we pay attention to writing readable and error-free code, version control, comparing different numerical methods and reproducible numerical experiments.

 # Final report
-The assignments you make every week are processed in pairs into a report of approximately 10 pages (including references, excluding code).
+The assignments you make every week are processed in pairs into a report of max.
+20 pages (including references and figures).
 In addition to the report, you also submit the code (as github link or .zip file).

-* You don't have to include all the assignments, but you can instead focus on the ones that you found most interesting / instructive.
-A good way to start is to formulate a research question based on the assignments (e.g., comparing 2 image reconstruction methods and asking which one is more accurate or efficient)
-* Make it a coherent story, (introduction, theory, implementation, results, conclusion and discussion) rather than a chronological overview of the assignments.
+* You combine all the assignments ([lecture 1](https://tristanvanleeuwen.github.io/InleidingSC2-CT/lecture1.html#/6), [lecture 2](https://tristanvanleeuwen.github.io/InleidingSC2-CT/lecture2.html#/5), [lecture 3](https://tristanvanleeuwen.github.io/InleidingSC2-CT/lecture3.html#/5), [lecture 4](https://tristanvanleeuwen.github.io/InleidingSC2-CT/lecture4.html#/4), [lecture 5](https://tristanvanleeuwen.github.io/InleidingSC2-CT/lecture5.html#/5)) in to one report.
 * Discuss the numerical implementation; if you used the example code for the results, state this clearly and explain briefly your efforts in implementing (and why they did not work).
 * If you used your own implementation of the algorithms, briefly explain your approach and motivate the choices you made in the implementation.
 * For numerical experiments, clearly state the parameters used, and carefully discuss the conclusions that can be drawn from them.